Tutorials & Guides

 The example provided here will take you through all the steps required to your first set of API calls done via the API using Postman as a web service client.

 The initial steps required are described here.
 After you have completed these, you will have access to the OAuth information required in the next steps.

 - Client Secret

 Sign up for a Developer Account

 Enter an email in the first entry field (it will be your username in the application) and chose a password in the second one.
 These are your login credentials for the test account which includes a test company.
 The third field is for a phone number, but this is optional.

 The password needs to be at least 8 characters long and contain letters, numbers and at least one special character.

-After you hit the orange button at the bottom of the form, your test account will be provisioned along with test data for you to work with (which is much more fun if you know German, but you don’t really needs this for the example as this is about interacting with the system via the API, not about setting up pay runs via the UI).
+After you hit the green button at the bottom of the form, your test account will be provisioned along with test data for you to work with (which is much more fun if you know German, but you don’t really need this for the example as this is about interacting with the system via the API, not about setting up pay runs via the UI).